FrankM1/docs/content/install/manual.md

 ---
-title: "How to install Qazana locally"
+title: "How to install Qazana manually"
 date: "2018-10-01"
-meta_title: "How to install Qazana locally on Mac, PC or Linux"
+meta_title: "How to install Qazana manually"
-meta_description: "A detailed local install guide for how to install the Qazana publishing platform on your computer running Mac, PC or Linux.
+meta_description: "A detailed local install guide for how to install the Qazana publishing platform on your website manually.
 Ideal for Qazana theme development."
 keywords:
     - setup
-    - local
+    - manual
     - install
     - development
 ---